Sometimes good intentions have unintended consequences

 Involve your patients to make their pain plan

-An individualized, patient- and family-centered plan that’s unique to each patient is recommended.1
+An individualized, patient- and family-centered plan that’s unique to each patient is recommended.2 Help patients become active participants in their pain plans by discussing their personal recovery goals and treatment concerns.

 Communicate clearly and concisely.
-Patients may feel overwhelmed or forget to ask important questions.
+Patients may feel overwhelmed or forget to ask important questions about how to manage pain.

 Personalize their plan.
-Each patient has different recovery goals and interest in nonpharmacologic therapies.
+Each patient has different recovery goals and interest in different therapies for pain after surgery.
 Consider personal health conditions and gauge interest in alternative pain treatment options.

 Alternative pain management therapies, including physical modalities, may also be used.
-Patients may benefit from techniques such as1,9,10:
+Patients may benefit from pain management techniques such as3,4:

 Transcutaneous electrical nerve stimulation (TENS)